TwirlSSes/Bypass/README.md

 Congrats, you've bypassed for the 1st time without purchasing a bypassing from anyone.

-(If you want an in-depth bypass in which I setup everything for you DM me on discord: twirl.msc.dll)
+(If you want an in-depth bypass in which I setup everything for you DM me on discord: twirl.dll)